Radiance-Platform/RadiancePlatform/README.md

 A simple text-based game framework

 # Running

+First, ensure you have a working Rust installation with cargo.
+See https://www.rust-lang.org/tools/install

-From within the main folder (the one this README is in), run `cargo run -- --config-path example_game/`.
-Press C to exit.
+Then, from within the main folder (the one this README is in), run `cargo run -- --config-path example_game/` compile and start the game engine using the provided example game configuration files.
+Press the escape key to exit.

 # Notes / Useful Resources Used
 https://doc.rust-lang.org/book/